Guitar Build Process

 (neck end dimension 94, ditto)

-Trim square after dry
+Trim square when dry

 Rip 19mm thickness stock into three pieces per guitar, will form the "receiver" of the neck tongue